NyxHexen/CI_MS1_THH/readme.md

 </details>

 The full screen header consists of 3 sections:
 1. Logo - I wanted to keep things simple, so the logo is made up of an anchor (to allow use as navigation button) within an h1 element.
 The `h1` allowed the logo to also naturally respond to any view width changes.
 The logo has an infinite bounce keyframe animation inspired by the behavior of the game title in some video games.
-When clicked sends you to the landing page.

 <details>
 <summary> Supporting Image </summary>